syumai/sbx/README.md

 ### Flags

 - By default, `sbx` denies all operations.
+  - To allow all operations for investigation purposes, use the `--allow-all` flag.
 - You can allow operations by specifying the corresponding flags.
 - You can deny operations by specifying the corresponding flags with `deny-` prefix.
 - `-all` flags are boolean flags that allow / deny all operations for the corresponding operation type.